Homecoming at Mycenae, exodus from Crete

 Since the Linear B script had been in use only on Crete and in Mycenae itself, the Mycenaean world entered into a Dark Age for the next two or three hundred years, until a new written form of the Greek language emerged, based on the Greek alphabet.

-Chaos in the Mycenaean world had opened up an opportunities for an agricultural community that had retreated to the mountainous region northwest of Greece to move back into their former territories.
+Chaos in the Mycenaean world had opened up opportunities for an agricultural community that had retreated to the mountainous region northwest of Greece to move back into their former territories.
 They moved south into the Peloponnesus.

 Their ancestors had not been an arm of the Yamnaya, as had the ancestors of the Mycenaean Greeks.
 Rather, their early ancestors had migrated from Anatolia and then were pushed out of the Greek mainland by the Yamnaya.
 The ancients knew that they had previously occupied the Peloponnesus and characterized their move there as a "return" rather than an invasion.